 According to the Diffusion of Innovation Theory by E.M.
 Rogers, once you have about 20% of your staff implementing a new innovation, then you create a tipping point because others like the “early majority” are more likely to engage with the idea as it spreads throughout the district.
 Then in Year 2, the district moved to a campus-wide approach across two feeder patterns each year that included coaching for 1,000 teachers.
 Year 3, the district continued with a campus-wide approach across two feeder patterns that included coaching for 840 teachers.
 Starting in Year 4, the district is still taking a campus-wide approach to coaching, but since they have built internal capacity in their coaches, so they are taking on more of the coaching.
 Then in Year 5, EPISD plans to support the new teachers implementing the Active Learning Framework through all internal coaching.

-While many urban districts use a strategy of choice schools to provide pockets of excellence, Superintendent Cabrera, his now-elected Board of Trustees, and his leadership team are committed to closing the experience gap for every learner, and it is working!
+While many urban districts use a strategy of choice schools to provide pockets of excellence, EPISD’s newly-elected Board of Trustees, and district leadership team were committed to closing the experience gap for every learner, and it is working!
 You can read more about EPISD’s Responsible Rollout in the blog: How We Work Ourselves Out of a Job and see their Responsible Rollout 5-Year Plan below.

-While other districts regularly roll out initiatives without ongoing support or plan to turn around schools by reconstituting the staff, Superintendent Cabrera and his team planned to change the learner experience through a massive talent transformation effort.
+While other districts regularly roll out initiatives without ongoing support or plan to turn around schools by reconstituting the staff, EPISD planned to change the learner experience through a massive talent transformation effort.
 They believed in building internal capacity and investing in enhancing the craft of the educators in their district.
 The team had a well-thought-out Responsible Rollout Plan, they still needed a way to support teachers, instructional coaches, and leaders as they implemented the plan.
 During the design of the Active Learning Framework, the EPISD leaders had learned that one-time professional development wasn’t going to lead to the intended change in classroom practices.
-Therefore, Cabrera and his team decided to invest in job-embedded coaching for all of the EPISD teachers since it is the only proven change management professional development.
+Therefore, district leadership decided to invest in job-embedded coaching for all of the EPISD teachers since it is the only proven change management professional development.

 According to The effect of teaching coaching on instruction and achievement: A meta-analysis of the causal evidence by Kraft, M.A., Blazar, D., Hogan, D. (2016).
 Brown University Working Paper, “Effects on achievement also are larger than pooled estimates from 27 causal studies of almost all other school-based interventions reviewed by Fryer (2017) including student incentives, teacher pre-service training, merit-based pay, general PD, data-driven instruction, and extended learning time.”
-Cabrera said, “We wanted to focus on learning, not just what the teachers are teaching.”
+The district wanted to focus on learning, not just what the teachers are teaching.
 Through the support of coaching, teachers gain the necessary skills to modernize the learning experiences to ensure students reach the El Paso Student Learning Goals.

 Not only did El Paso ISD invest in coaching teachers, they also invested in coaching their Active Learning Leaders to build internal capacity to support the implementation of the Active Learning Framework for years beyond when e2L is no longer working in the district.
 As you can see from the responsible rollout graphic above, the majority of the coaching shifts to the Active Learning Leaders coaching teachers in the 2018-2019 school year.